-August has been a time of transition between completing the final elements of my PhD programme and starting work in a new environment.
+August has been a time of transition between completing the final elements of my PhD programme and starting full-time work in a new environment.

-I bought a new, 27-inch iMac to prepare for lecturing online, and two research projects.
+I bought a new, 27-inch iMac to prepare for lecturing online and two research projects.

 The simplicity of iMac design is stunning.
 The large screen is beautiful, the speakers are very good, and everything is smooth and easy to use.